Taksim backstreets – Dreaming in Russian, talking in Turkish

 Included in this multicultural mix were the Çerkez people.
 Known in English as Circassians, their presence in Turkey goes back to the time of the Sultans when the women were prized for their pale skin and high cheek bones.
 Later, large numbers of them came to Istanbul after they fled Russia during the 1917 revolution.
 Many continued on their way to Europe and America, but the White Russians who stayed settled in the Asmalı Mescit neighbourhood of Taksim.

 I often go to Taksim to catch an exhibition at Pera Museum or Salt Gallery.
-Afterwards I head to the cosy Erra Goppa restaurant for lunch.
-The menu changes daily but always features the Çerkez staple fıccın, a flat pastry meat pie.
-If I’m lucky Çerkez tavuğu is on the menu, chicken cooked in a spicy walnut sauce.
+In the past I’d head to the cosy Erra Goppa restaurant for lunch, but they have since closed.
+Now I eat at Fıccın, another establishment serving Circassian food, with a good wine list.
+The menu features the Çerkez staple fıccın, a flat pastry meat pie and my favourite Çerkez tavuğu is on the menu, chicken cooked in a spicy walnut sauce.
 Before heading home I like to window shop to see what’s new before popping in to one of the numerous retro fashion stores and bookshops in the area.
-If I’m there at night I eat at Fıccın, another establishment serving Circassian food, with a good wine list.

 Taksim never sleeps and at night the area is a vibrant mix of bars and clubs, gypsies and roving musicians.
 After a night out I might stop for coffee and baklava before heading home to sleep as the sun comes up.
 Despite the passing of time, the Bohemian air the White Russians brought to the city of Istanbul is still very much in evidence.